Nellaker-group/FairUnsupervisedRepresentations/README.md

 ![](architecture.png)

-The learning happens in two step:
+The learning happens in two steps:

 - **Pretraining phase**